Get Started with Falcon Foundry

 Hello, Falcon Foundry

 It’s nice to be able to develop this way locally.
-Now let’s deploy it to Foundry so others in your organization can see it.
+Now let’s deploy it to your Falcon console so others in your organization can see it.
 Stop the foundry ui run command with Ctrl+C.

 Deploy the App to Foundry

-Deploying your changes to Foundry will save and push the code.
+Deploying your changes to the Foundry module within the Falcon console will save and push the code.
 This makes it possible to collaborate with others and use versioning.
 You can see previous deployments from the Foundry > App manager and access any deployment change logs.

 Deploy the app to Foundry using the following command: